sectsect/cfs-loop-field-query/README.md

  You can access the some setting by going to Settings -> CFS Loop Field Query.
  4. Setting "Post Type Name", "Loop Field Name", "Date Field Name in Loop Feld".
  ( Optional Field: "Taxonomy Name", "StartTime Field", "FinishTime Field" )
- That's it:ok_hand: The main query of your select post types will be rewritten.
+ That's it:ok_hand: The main query of your select post types will be modified.

 #### Fields Structure Example
 - - -